-Your child is in the stakeholder role of a member of the Black-Footed Ferret Recovery Reintroduction Team (BFFRRT), a group of scientists tasked with creating a model habitat for the black-footed ferret using Fort Collins, Colorado, as a test site.
+The students are in the stakeholder role of members of the Black-Footed Ferret Recovery Reintroduction Team (BFFRRT).
+They are tasked with creating a model habitat for the black-footed ferret using Fort Collins, Colorado, as a test site.
 The team receives a memo from their boss complaining that interest in the black-footed ferret is waning.
-The memo makes reference to a newspaper article about the black-footed ferret that validates those fears.
-(While your child will probably will not recognize it yet, a majority of the other articles in the newspaper also connect to the problem of reintroducing black-footed ferrets, making this newspaper a useful touchstone throughout the unit.)
-Your child learns that he or she must research the critical elements necessary for successful reintroduction of black-footed ferrets, create a model for reintroduction, and give a presentation to members of the BFFRRT Project Oversight Committee.
+Attached to the memo is a newspaper with an article about the black-footed ferret that validates those fears.
+(While the team members probably will not recognize it yet, a majority of the other articles in the newspaper also connect to the problem of reintroducing black-footed ferrets, making this newspaper a useful touchstone throughout the unit.)
+The team must research the critical elements necessary for successful reintroduction of black-footed ferrets, create a model for reintroduction, and give their presentation to members of the BFFRRT Project Oversight Committee.